salvo-rs/website/src/book/middlewares/openapi.md

-# OpenApi
+# OpenAPI

-OpenApi is an open-source specification used to describe the interface design of RESTful APIs.
+OpenAPI is an open-source specification used to describe the interface design of RESTful APIs.
 It defines the details of the structure, parameters, return types, error codes, and other aspects of API requests and responses in JSON or YAML format, making communication between clients and servers more clear and standardized.

-Initially developed as an open-source version of the Swagger specification, OpenApi has now become an independent project and has gained support from many large enterprises and developers.
-Using the OpenApi specification can help development teams collaborate better, reduce communication costs, and improve development efficiency.
-Additionally, OpenApi provides developers with tools such as automatic API documentation generation, mock data, and test cases to facilitate development and testing work.
+Initially developed as an open-source version of the Swagger specification, OpenAPI has now become an independent project and has gained support from many large enterprises and developers.
+Using the OpenAPI specification can help development teams collaborate better, reduce communication costs, and improve development efficiency.
+Additionally, OpenAPI provides developers with tools such as automatic API documentation generation, mock data, and test cases to facilitate development and testing work.

 Salvo provides integration with OpenAPI (adapted from utoipa).